huttotw/homebridge-kia-connect/README.md

 This plug-in uses an undocumented KIA API to start, stop and lock your KIA.
 This API was discovered by insepecting the network traffic in the KIA Connect web app.

 This plug-in will create a **switch** to turn the engine / climate control on and off as well as a **lock mechanism** to lock / unlock the doors.
+Several sensors will also be created so that you can build automations:
+1. Contact sensors for front left, front right, back left, back right doors as well as the hood and trunk.
+2. Exterior temperature sensor
+3. Battery level with low battery status
+4. Occupancy sensor that is "occupied" while the engine is running

 > Frequently calling this API could result in the consumption of your car's battery power.
 By default, we make one request per hour and make up to 5 requests after requesting a change of state.
 This is similar to how the KIA web app works.